 HOW TO BECOME A PTGA ASSESSOR

 Assessors need to be highly competent polar guides who have a rich history of experience and expertise they are keen to pass on to others.
 They must have the temperament and patience to coach, to listen and to observe.

 Aspirant assessors must, except under special circumstances, hold Senior Polar Guide status and have considerable logged time working in the polar tourism industry.
 It is recommended that they invest time observing an established Assessor in order to understand the assessment approach and process.

-If you meet the pre-requisites (below) the next step is to attend a PTGA Assessor Training course (available in-person or online).
+If you meet the pre-requisites (below) the next step is to attend a PTGA Assessor Training course.
 These 16-hour courses begin the process for Provisional Assessorship and set candidates up to: